 Textile recycling can be defined in a number of ways:

-- De-branding and re-selling the garment into the second-hand clothing markets.
+- De-branding and re-distributing the garment into local or international second-hand clothing markets.

 These methods are a great way to keep unwanted pre and post consumer textiles and apparel out of landfill.